University of Winchester

 FDNA – Foundation Degree Nursing Associate is 2 years in length and leads to a foundation degree in health and social care.
 It is made up of periods of practice learning, employment and theory hours.
 On successful completion you can join the NMC as a Nursing Associate.

-For more information please read the following documents about the Foundation Degree Nursing Associate Apprenticeship offered by BPP University
+For more information please scan the QR code or read the following documents about the Foundation Degree Nursing Associate Apprenticeship offered by BPP University.

 Please share any timetables you receive with your colleagues, and make an effort to understand the timetable for your cohort.